The Best Errors & Omissions Insurance Companies for 2026

 The terms errors and omissions insurance and professional liability insurance are often used interchangeably and generally refer to the same types of insurance—insurance that protects businesses from lawsuits caused by dissatisfied customers.

 Certain industries like medical and legal refer to E&O policies as malpractice insurance.
-Accounts and consultants generally use the term professional liability insurance.
-And businesses in the real estate and IT sectors often refer to these policies as errors and omissions insurance, contractors’ E&O insurance, etc.
+Accountants and consultants generally use the term professional liability insurance.
+Businesses in the real estate and IT sectors often refer to these policies as errors and omissions insurance, while those in the construction industry use terms like contractors’ E&O insurance.

 One exception is contractors’ E&O insurance, which is distinct because contractors’ work also involves physical products, instead of just services or advice covered in a professional liability policy.
 Contractors’ E&O specifically covers damage to a contractor’s work, like materials or an installed product, that arises from their negligence, errors, or omissions.
 For example, if an HVAC installer incorrectly wired a unit, leading the unit to malfunction and needing to be replaced, the contractors’ E&O policy could help cover the costs of the new unit.